BluFedora/BifrostEngine/README.md

 ## Build System

 - CMake v3.8
-- Currently only supports MSVC (VS2019) but eventually also support Clang and GCC.
+- Currently only supports MSVC (VS2019) but eventually will also support Clang and GCC.

 ## Engine Modules